gengstrand/clojure-news-feed/README.md

 ### swagger

-Swagger templates and assets used to generate the api and resource classes for feed3.
+Swagger templates and assets used to generate the api and resource classes for both feed3 and feed4.

 ## client